rabbitstack/fibratus/docs/filters/rules.md

     - `.Group.Tags` fetches group tags

 We have used the `cat` function to concatenate string literals with fields.
 Finally, we call into the `emit` actuator passing the title and text arguments.

+#### Event rule metadata {docsify-ignore}

+For include groups matches, the rule and group name are pushed into the event metadata stitching the rule with the event that triggered it. `rule.name` and `rule.group` tags identify the rule and the group name respectively.
+For example, you can configure the console output [template](outputs/console?id=templates) to print the metadata of the event.
+Similarly, other outputs will produce the corresponding JSON dictionary with the rule tags.